UAE Team Emirates in May: kings of the Marmolada

 More with the abandonment of João Almeida due to illness.
 Winning here is the best news we've had to finish the Giro.
 As I'm not a great climber, I wanted to attack from afar. and take advantage of the rest.
 When I saw myself alone, I thought of nothing else but to give it my all.without worrying about my legs, and that's because I had I suffered some ramps towards the end of the”.

-This is how an emotional Alessandro Covi expressed himself after his monumental victory. victory in the most outstanding stage of a Giro d'Italia. that UAE Team Emirates had not been able to win so far.
+This is how an emotional Alessandro Covi expressed himself after his monumental victory. victory in the most outstanding stage of a Giro d'Italia. which, until now, had not smiled on the UAE Team Emirates.

 It was not for lack of trying.

-Until Covi crossed that finish line first, UAE Team Emirates had been close to opening the victory box.
+Until Covi crossed that finish line first, the UAE Team Emirates had been close to opening the win box.

 The most repeated and obvious trump card was that of Fernando Gaviria who, before the race left Hungary, had already scored his first stage podium, coming third behind Cavendish and Démare in Balatonfüred.